 Employers who are committed to maintaining safe work environments understand the value of NJM's seamless services in all aspects of workers' compensation.
 A salaried Special Representative is assigned to maintain contact with each policyholder.
 Specialists from the Engineering Department inspect work locations, and the Claims Department Call Center processes real-time accident reports.
 When legal defense is necessary, it is provided by an in-house team of 17 attorneys who are assigned solely to workers' compensation files.
 Each of these attorneys has been specially certified by the New Jersey Supreme Court in workers' compensation law.

 In 1999, two wholly owned subsidiaries were formed and were licensed for all property/casualty coverages in order to give NJM immediate flexibility in addressing any future market condition.
 New Jersey Casualty Insurance Company started writing assigned risk business on behalf of the New Jersey Workers' Compensation Insurance Plan, and New Jersey Indemnity Insurance Company did the same for the New Jersey Personal Automobile Insurance Plan.
 Such policies are assigned to the NJM Insurance Group proportionally to its share of the voluntary market, as required by state law.
 Previously, NJRe had written the Group's assigned risk policies.

 In 2000, NJM opened customer service, claims and sales operations at its first Southern New Jersey Branch Office in Hammonton.
 The leased facility on South White Horse Pike was enlarged in 2001 and again in 2002, and was moved to more spacious quarters on South Grand Street in March 2004.
 NJM moved into its newly constructed 147,000-square-foot permanent facility on 12th street in Hammonton in late 2010.

-In April 2004, A.M.
-Best Company, the country's preeminent insurance rating agency, gave its highest grade to New Jersey Manufacturers Insurance Company and New Jersey Re-Insurance Company for their financial strength and demonstrated ability to serve policyholders.
-The rating of A++ (Superior) was reiterated most recently in January 2013.
+In February 2016, A.M.
+Best Company, the country's preeminent insurance rating agency, rated New Jersey Manufacturers Insurance Company and New Jersey Re-Insurance Company A+ (Superior) for their financial strength and demonstrated ability to serve policyholders.
 New Jersey Casualty Insurance Company and New Jersey Indemnity Insurance Company — wholly owned subsidiaries that handle NJM's assigned-risk obligations — continue to be rated A (Excellent).
-See latest A.M.
-Best ratings.